dr-jam/FactoryExercise/README.md

 * **ShieldController.cs** contains the game logic for test shields.
 It is where the refreshing capabilities of the shield should be implemented.
 It contains references to the `ScrollingText` and `HeathBar` instances.
 * **EffectType.cs** holds the `enum` for the weapon projectile damage types.
 * **ManualFire.cs** implements firing a `Projectile` instance that moves from the `ProjectileSpawn` toward the `ShieldPoint` on `jump` input.
-* **ProjectileController.cs** is a component of the `Projectile` prefab that holds the physical paramters of the projectile and has information on the damage the projectile should do to a sheild.
+* **ProjectileController.cs** is a component of the `Projectile` prefab that holds the physical parameters of the projectile and has information on the damage the projectile should do to a sheild.
 * **ProjectileMotion.cs** is a component of the `Projectile` prefab that controls its motion.
-* **HealthBarController.cs** is controls the animation and behaviors of the `HealthBar`.
+* **HealthBarController.cs** controls the animation and behaviors of the `HealthBar`.
-* **ScrollingText.cs** partially controlls the upward-scrolling damage values that appear when a `Projectile` collides with a shield.
+* **ScrollingText.cs** partially controls the upward-scrolling damage values that appear when a `Projectile` collides with a shield.

 Assets used by the project that you need not manipulate but are otherwise interesting:
 * **ScrollingText** prefab and animation controller.